Pentecostalism in Ethiopia: Initial spread

 In 1951, Anna-Liisa and Sanfrid Mattson traveled from Finland to Ethiopia and established a Pentecostal mission in Addis Ababa, the country's capital.
 In 1960, a mission was created in Awasa by the Swedish Philadelphia Church Mission.
-Pentecostalism, during the 1960s, attracted many students, and the movement grew enough that the Full Gospel Believers Church (FBGC) was created in 1967.
+Pentecostalism, during the 1960s, attracted many students, and the movement grew enough that the Full Gospel Believers Church (FGBC) was created in 1967.
 Pentecostal practices eventually affected other Protestant denominations in Ethiopia, particularly the Lutheran church.
 Finnish and Swedish missionaries began the first Pentecostal initiatives in Ethiopia, largely independent of influenced by American practices.
 In 1967, the Ethiopian Full Gospel Believers Church (Mulu Wengel) was founded.
 This church was the first independent Pentecostal church of Ethiopia and is still the largest Pentecostal group in Ethiopia.
 As churches were established, they relied on university students from Ethiopian Orthodox backgrounds to assume leadership roles within the Pentecostal churches.
 The Pentecostal movement has mostly affected urban settings where young, educated, and middle-class people have been its main converts.
 The mobility of the youth and the similarities between their modernity and traveling allowed Pentecostalism to fit their lifestyles more than other Ethiopian religions.
 The lifestyle outlined by Pentecostalism fit the lifestyle of urban college students more than the Orthodox Christianity exposed to them throughout their childhood.
 These students were in their teens and twenties.